AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Models/README.md

 <hr>

+**See also**

-**See also**: `ForeignKey` fields accept a number of extra arguments which are explained in [the model field reference](https://docs.djangoproject.com/en/4.0/ref/models/fields/#foreign-key-arguments).
+`ForeignKey` fields accept a number of extra arguments which are explained in [the model field reference](https://docs.djangoproject.com/en/4.0/ref/models/fields/#foreign-key-arguments).
 These options help define how the relationship should work; all are optional.

 For details on accessing backwards-related objects, see the [Following relationships backward example](). <!-- in the "Making queries" module -->